"The meaning in life is to find your gift. The purpose in life is to give it away." - Picasso

 I am learning to love her, though.
 While that is something I may identify with, it isn't all of me.
 I have also learned that everyone has something, and we don't need to be ashamed of it, just aware and willing to adjust.

-I sometimes struggle to define my style because I genuinely have love in my heart for so many styles, and am drawn to speak through those styles because that’s where my personality falls.
-However, I’ll often define it as a combination of Eclectic, Minimal, Fine Art Deco Grunge.
-Yeah, I know.
-All over the place just like the paint in my studio!
+I sometimes struggle to define my style because I genuinely have love in my heart for so many styles and am drawn to speak through those styles in sporadic ways.
+However, I’ll often define it as a combination of eclectic, minimal, fine-abstact-deco.

-I’m currently an online shop only, but hope to enter into the gallery world soon as well as the staging/designing arena.
-I do markets locally and post about them on my social media accounts!
+If you're in the area, you can view some select pieces of my art at Art for the People Gallery located in Austin, Texas!
+I do markets locally and post about them on my social media accounts.
 Follow my Instagram at @braggaboutitartistry for updates on when you can see my work up close and personal.

 Below are some of my favorite creations and past works